What to see in Bordighera

 Villa etelinda is the result of the work of two extraordinary 19th century architects: Charles Garnier, who designed the structure of the villa, and Ludwig Winter who oversaw the design of the park.

-This marvelous villa overlooking Via Romana was commissioned by the German banker Raphaël Bischoffsheim.
+This wonderful villa overlooking the Via Romana was commissioned by the German banker Raphaël Bischoffsheim.

 Following a somewhat troubled history and several owners, the villa was sold to Queen Margherita of Savoy.